TheBearLee/PicoCTF-Writeups/General/Lets Warm Up.md

+# Lets Warm Up

 This CTF simply tests your cryptography and conversion knowledge.

-1. Identify the type of number that is given in the challenge
+# Identify the type of number that is given in the challenge

 The challenge gives you the hexadecimal of 0x70 and tells you to change it to ASCII, but how do we know this is hexadecimal?